mondaycom/welcome-apps/apps/slack-node/README.md

 ## Add your tunnel URL to .env

 The monday CLI will print your app's URL in the format `https://abcd1234.apps-tunnel.monday.com`.
 Copy this URL and paste it in the .env file.

+> **Note:** For workflow blocks integrations, the `auth service` and `auth controller` are not needed.
+These were required in the old integration approach, but are unnecessary with the current workflow blocks method.